-addition to graph representations, researchers have developed various In machine-readable string notations for representing chemical reactions.
+In addition to graph representations, researchers have developed various machine-readable string notations for representing chemical reactions.
 Reaction SMILES (Simplified Molecular Input Line Entry System) is a linear notation for describing chemical reactions similar to SMILES.
 SMILES uses a string to describe molecular structures, while reaction SMILES (figure 3) represent each reactant and product with a SMILES string.
-The reaction itself represented by the symbol ">". following the form. is [reactants]>[agents]>[products].
-While SMILES is a powerful and flexible approach to describing reactions, different researchers studying the same reaction may generate different descriptions of one reaction.
-As a result, the RInChI (International Chemical Identifier for Reactions) project, an extension of InChI (International Chemical Identifier), set out to create unambiguous descriptions for reactions.
-RInChI grammar, however, is relatively more complicated than that of Reaction SMILES.
+The represented symbol reaction itself is by the ">", following the form. [reactants]>[agents]>[products].34 While SMILES is a powerful and flexible approach to describing reactions, different researchers studying the same reaction may generate different descriptions of one reaction.
+As a result, the RInChI (International Chemical Identifier for Reactions) project, an extension of InChI (International Chemical Identifier), set out to create unambiguous descriptions for reactions.35 RInChI grammar, however, is relatively more complicated than that of Reaction SMILES.36